A case study of Consistent Vehicle Routing Problem with Time Windows: Experimental Results

 \subsubsection{Large ConVRPTW Instances}

-A set of thirteen instances was constructed from historical demand data of the company from January 2018 until March 2019, based on moving trimesters (first starting in January 2018 and last in January 2019).
+A set of thirteen instances was constructed from the company's historical demand data from January 2018 until March 2019, based on moving trimesters (first starting in January 2018 and last in January 2019).
 Each one of them is characterized by a different number of customers and days.
 The vehicle fleet is homogeneous, with vehicles of 5 tons each.

 In Table \ref{tab:1} we present a brief description of these instances.
-They are characterized by a long planning horizon of 71 days, with 2115 customers, and a total of 24163 orders, on average.
+They are characterized by a long planning horizon of 71 days, 2115 customers, and 24163 orders, on average.
 Moving from one moving trimester to the next one, on average, there are 3.4\% of new customers.
 We highlight that, on average, only 16.1\% of the customers are active each day, a low proportion of the total number of customers.
 This situation makes it particularly difficult to design consistent routing plans.

-In Table \ref{tab:2} we present in a similar way a set of fifteen instances built on individual months.
+In Table \ref{tab:2}, we present in a similar way a set of fifteen instances built on individual months.